str4int/Threat-Chronicles/README.md

 Contributions are welcome!
 If you have improvements, additional rules, or analysis reports to share, please feel free to submit a pull request or open an issue with your proposals.

+## Verify Download Integrity

+For your convenience, I have provided hashes to verify the integrity of your downloads.
+Please refer to the [Wiki](wiki) page for the list of hashes associated with each report.

 ## Disclaimer